 The Company considers all highly liquid investments purchased with a maturity of three months or less to be cash equivalents.
-Cash and cash equivalents include money market funds of \$72.1 million and zero as of December 31, 2023 and 2022, respectively, which are valued based on Level 1 inputs consisting of quoted prices in active markets.
+Cash and cash equivalents include money market funds of \$ 26.8 million and \$ 72.1 million as of December 31, 2024 and 2023, respectively, which are valued based on Level 1 inputs consisting of quoted prices in active markets.
 The carrying value of the Company's cash and cash equivalents approximates fair value.

-The fair value of long-term debt is determined using recent quoted market prices or dealer quotes for each of the Company's instruments, which are Level 1 inputs (see Note 9 - Long-Term Debt).
+The fair value of long-term debt is determined using recent quoted market prices or dealer quotes for each of the Company's instruments, which are Level 1 inputs (see Note 8 - Long-Term Debt).
 The carrying value of long-term debt is reflected in the financial statements at cost.